Frequently Asked Questions: Administrative Leave

 Q: What reemployment rights does an employee have on military leave?

 A: An employee on full active military duty is eligible for reemployment.
-For specific criteria, additional information, and/or conditions under which we can re- employ, the manager should consult with Human Resources.
+For specific criteria, additional information, and/or conditions under which we can re- employ, the manager should consult with People Experience.

 Q: What happens to the employee's benefits while he/she is on military leave?